Operational Tips

 Account information is uploaded automatically when a PC with the client software installed is connected to the network.

-• When the PC is screen-locked or restarted (FIDO Logon application is activated).
+• When a PC screen lock or restart is performed (FIDO Logon logon application is activated)

-1. Assign authenticators to the target accounts on the Accounts screen of the Management Web.
+1. Assign the authenticator to the target account on the Account screen of the Management Web.

 2. Distribute the assigned authenticators to each end user.